sharktacos/VFX-software-prefs/docs/substancePaintertoMaya.md

 **texture set/shader name**

 In *the second field* put one of the textureSets (i.e. the shader name) included in your texture's file name.
-The maps with this name will be assigned to the shader with the same name.
+You only need to enter one texture set and the script will find all the others.

 **map type**

 In *the third field* put one of the texture map types you have.
 Here the "dif" map is selected referring to a diffuse map (base color).
-You only need one example type and the script will find all the others.
+Assuming you are using the naming convention of "dif" for your diffuse map you can just leave this as is.

 Click  the "Launch" button and the script will search your textures for matches.
 This will open the second panel, shown below, where all the texure matches are listed.